 You may have heard of Uncle Tetsu, which is famous for their cheesecake.

 Japanese cheesecake is loosely based on a sponge cake and is light and fluffy.
-It has less sugar and cream cheese than its American counterpart.

-It is also different than the Burnt Basque Cheesecake, which has minimal flour and is more rich and creamy.
+This cake is also different than the Burnt Basque Cheesecake, which has minimal flour and is more rich and creamy.

 The technique to making Japanese cotton cheesecake is similar to making a chiffon cake.

 First, we'll separate the egg whites and egg yolks.

 Next, we'll gently heat the cream cheese and butter along with the milk and sugar until dissolved.

 Cool the cream cheese mixture, and then whisk in the egg yolks and the flour.

 We'll whip up the egg whites until soft peaks.

 Fold the egg whites into the cream cheese mixture and pour into the prepared cake pan.